-For young people with Eligible status, discharge from care should not take place until the Director of Children's Services has approved it.In making the decision, the Director of Children's Services must be satisfied that:
+For young people with Eligible status, discharge from care should not take place until the Service Director has approved it.In making the decision, the Service Director must be satisfied that:

 - The young person's wishes and feelings have been ascertained and given due consideration;

 - The decision to cease to look after a child will safeguard and promote their welfare;

 - The support that the child and parent receive via the Children's Services Department and partner agencies, will be effective in supporting the child being safeguarded and promote the child's well being and best interests;

 - The IRO has been informed;

 - That as an Eligible child, there is an assessment of need (covering all the relevant areas); a Pathway Plan (detailing all the issues in Schedule 8 of the 2010 Regulations) and a Personal Advisor has been appointed.

 An Eligible child will have the status and entitlements of a 'care leaver'.
 As such, they will be able to receive ongoing support, advice and encouragement to maximise their potential and will benefit from having direct support from their Personal Adviser up to the age of 25 yrs where they are in Education and Training.